nasa/scrub/docs/output.md

 ## List of Output Files

-The following section provides a description of the structure of the .scrub output directory located at `SOURCE_DIR` as specified in the `scrub.cfg` configuration file:
+The following section provides a description of the structure of the `.scrub` and `scrub_results` output directories located at `SOURCE_DIR` as specified in the `scrub.cfg` configuration file:

     .scrub
     |  VERSION                          (Version of SCRUB that generated results)